 - Meticulous movements are possible in real time, at magnification levels that allow progress even millimeter by millimeter.

 - Very rapid recovery, even for what are traditionally felt to be major operations.

 - Better visualization than even the surgeon’s naked eyes, allowing magnification 3D views and the ability to see structures from angles impossible with traditional surgery or even with laparoscopy, e.g., from under a tumor or a fibroid.

 Who can perform robotic surgery?

 This is not something for which a surgeon can merely watch a video, take an on-line course, or attend a weekend seminar in a nice vacation spot.
 While these are ways to introduce the concepts, the road to being accredited and qualified to perform robotic surgery involves a systematic progression of attending (viewing), then assisting (participating), performing under the direction of a mentor, and ultimately doing unsupervised robotic surgery.
-Some surgeons, such as Dr. Bozdogan at Endometriosis, even go on to become the mentors themselves, teaching other surgeons the technology and the art of robotic surgery.
+Some surgeons, such as Dr. Bozdogan at Advanced Endometriosis Center, even go on to become the mentors themselves, teaching other surgeons the technology and the art of robotic surgery.
 As proficiency goes, experience such as his is the pinnacle of expertise in the da Vinci robotic surgery techniques.